Smingtao00/Smingtao00.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/), currently enrolled in the 22nd Turing Class.
-At the same time, I studied for a double degree in economics at the National School of Development.
+I'm a second year undergraduate student from [School of Engineering](https://www.coe.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+At the same time, I studied for a double degree in [School of EECS](https://eecs.pku.edu.cn/).

-My research interests and skills are concentrated in the fields of ml, nlp, llms, etc. I am currently studying in Mr. Yizhou Wang's program.  <!--My research interest includes computer vision, computer graphics, machine learning, and computational photography.-->

 <!--I am very fortunate to be advised by [Prof. XXX](https://www.XXX.com/) of XXX Lab from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.
 I was advised by [Prof. XX](https://XXX.pku.edu.cn/) from [School of Computer Science](https://cs.pku.edu.cn/), Peking University.-->

 <!--You can find my CV here: [Curriculum Vitae](../assets/Curriculum_Vitae.pdf).-->

 The website is still under construction.
-Codes and course notes are uploading quickly.
+Codes and course notEs are uploading quickly.

 <h2>Pageviews</h2>
 在你修改之前, 这里不是你的网站的访问信息